telerik/ajax-docs/controls/radiobuttonlist/overview.md

 </telerik:RadRadioButtonList>
 ````

->note **RadRadioButtonList** does not support Classic [render mode]({%slug radiobuttonlist/mobile-support/render-modes%}).
+>tip **RadRadioButtonList** does not support Classic [render mode]({%slug radiobuttonlist/mobile-support/render-modes%}).
 Setting its RenderMode to Classic will default to the Lightweight render mode.

 ## See Also